Middle-earth: Shadow of Mordor: Nemesis system

 A core feature of Shadow of Mordor is the Nemesis system.
 The game can track any Uruk (a nastier orc, the general antagonists of the game) that the player comes into contact with.
 While there are "generic" Uruk for the player to fight en masse, and will be as cannon fodder as part of Sauron's armies, the game will begin tracking Uruk that perform any notable talents within the game, such as killing the player or surviving an encounter with the player.
 These Uruk will be promoted to captains.
 Defeating these leaders will help to weaken Sauron's army, and these leaders will drop a rune which the player can install on Talion's weapons to provide additional buffs in battle.
 Alternatively, being killed by a leader will cause the current mission to be cancelled and the player to return to a safe point to continue exploring, and the leader will gain additional power, making him more difficult to defeat in the next encounter.
 If the procedurally generated Orcs survive an encounter with Talion, they will also be promoted.
 Further, such deaths are tracked through online servers, and the player's friends on the various network services will be notified of this death and be offered the chance to accept a Vendetta mission and exact revenge on the Uruk.
 If the mission is successful, the game will give rewards to both the original player and the victorious friend.

 The leader Uruk will have a range of strengths and weaknesses, the latter that can be exploited in combat to quickly weaken and defeat the leader.
 The player can gain knowledge of these through finding intelligence mostly by draining and interrogating specially marked Uruks.
 Being able to exploit such weaknesses will result in the player acquiring more experience points and better runes.
 Once the player gains the ability to brand Uruks, they can brand these leaders and convert portions of Sauron's army to their side.
 At this point, the player can use the Nemesis system to trigger infighting within the Uruk forces which they can then directly participate in, helping to weaken the army further.
 Uruks that survive their encounter with Talion will remember this when Talion combats them again; for example, an Uruk who was thrown into a fire by Talion might want revenge on him for being disfigured.

+Adoption issues

+The "Nemesis System" was patented by Warner Bros.
+Interactive Entertainment under the US10926179B2 patent and never used in any other game, except for Shadow of War, the game's sequel.